 Or, you could just mix up a batch of the stuff in your basement and drink it....

 That's just what scientists do in fiction.
 They might go as far as trying out their incredibly experimental drug/strength ray/time-altering device/etc. on a squirrel or something first, but the point is that they move onto human testing quickly, usually without any safeguards or anyone observing, and they use themselves as a test subject.
-They might have their reasoning — they needed to get it done quickly because the invention is needed for some time-sensitive purpose (e.g. a dying loved one, a company about to go under); they're a discredited scientist, forced to work under the radar; the invention is being created not for public consumption but for the scientist's own (usually evil) ends; or the scientist is just plain crazy.
+They might have their reasoning — they needed to get it done quickly because the invention is needed for some time-sensitive purpose (e.g. a dying loved one, a company about to go under); the story's setting (such as After the End) inherently limits the options in terms of test subjects; they're a discredited scientist, forced to work under the radar; the invention is being created not for public consumption but for the scientist's own (usually evil) ends; or the scientist is just plain crazy.
 But none of those are decent reasons, save possibly the insanity; it's just a dumbass thing to do.
 Hence the fact that half the time somethingGoes Horribly Wrong; and for the other half (which is far worse) something Goes Horribly Right.

 On the other hand, these characters usually retain the audience's sympathy since they are risking only their own lives, not those of some poor Innocent Bystanders or their own children.
 This puts them in favorable contrast to the Obviously EvilMad Scientists, who test their Phlebotinum on any innocent humans they can strap down to the table.

 Testing things on themselves is actually terrible scientific procedure.
 Since the scientist has pre-conceived notions on what might happen the results are unreliable and are likely to be discarded.
 There's also the issue that there can't be a control group due to the testee/tester knowing what they are doing.
 Many experiments don't tell the testees what they are trying to find out or lie to them in order to find out something different from what the scientists are claiming to find.